 Do PoE Switches Damage Non-PoE Devices?

 There is no upfront answer to this question.
 We did discuss how PoE switches can operate with non-PoE devices.
-But it does not entirely rule out the scenario of whether a PoE switch can harm non-PoE devices.
+However, it does not entirely rule out the scenario of whether a PoE switch can harm non-PoE devices.
 To derive any conclusion, you first need to understand the power structure of PoE switches.

 The power used over Ethernet ranges from 44 to 57 volts, and the standard usage is 48 volts.
 That means if not controlled, the current is enough to damage even PoE-enabled devices.
-That’s where the role of advanced PoE switches comes to play.
+That’s where the role of advanced PoE switches comes into play.
 These switches conduct a “signatures detection” before they transmit full-throttle power to any device.

 The signature detection process is nothing but checking the power resistance of a compatible device.
 This process employs lower voltage to analyze the power requirement of the device.
-Once the check is over, the PoE switch starts to supply power according to the device’s need.
+Once the check is over, the PoE switch starts to supply power according to the device’s needs.

-Once you couple the feature of the signature detection process with auto-sensing, the combination offers foolproof power stabilization to both PoE and non-PoE devices.
+Once you couple the features of the signature detection process with auto-sensing, the combination offers foolproof power stabilization to both PoE and non-PoE devices.

 Managed PoE switches offer all the mentioned features.
 And they are perfect for mixed operability.